entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 > Dupret *et al.* (2023), Character 18; Luo *et al.* (2023), Character 23; Xian *et al*.
 (2025), Character 23.

 > - The coding of *Bothriolepis chuandongensis* is ?.
+> - Should be *B. cristata* considered as 0?
+Its clearly differ with *B. fergusoni*.
+Luo

 24. Nuchal plate reaches posterior margin of orbital fenestra: (0) absent; (1) present.